schwartzpub/schwartzpub.github.io/_posts/2022-10-19-AzureDevOpsStoredProcedures.md

 }
 ```

 Now lets commit these files to our repository so we can generate the pipelines using Az CLI.
-If you followed along, you should now have your yaml files in your repo:
+If you followed along, you should now have your YAML files in your repo:

 ![Repo Yaml Files](/assets/images/RepositoryYaml.png)

-## AZ CLI to generate pipelines from yamls
+## Use AZ CLI to generate pipelines from YAMLs

 We now have all of the yml files we need in our repository but we need to create the pipelines that use these files.
 We could go through these one by one in the Azure DevOps portal to create pipelines out of existing yml files, or we could take the easy route and loop over them in PowerShell and use Az CLI to generate the pipelines.

 This small script takes all of our yml files from our local repo and loops over each one, creating a new pipeline from each one.
 You will need to replace the various fields in your script with the relevant locations and names from your environment.
-Don't forget to log into azure first `az login` or `az devops login`
+Don't forget to log into Azure first using `az login` or `az devops login`:

 |**organization**|This is the url of your Azure DevOps environment.|
 |**repository**|This is the name of your repository.|